perception30/Blockchain-Based-Voting-Systems-for-Bangladesh/02_background.md

 ### 2.2.1 Voter List Inaccuracies

 One of the primary challenges is maintaining an accurate and up-to-date voter list.
-Despite the introduction of biometric registration, there have been reports of ghost voters, duplicate entries, and the exclusion of eligible voters (Hassan & Nazneen, 2017).
+Despite the introduction of biometric registration, there have been reports of ghost voters, duplicate entries, and the exclusion of eligible voters (Akhter, M. 2017).
 These inaccuracies create opportunities for electoral fraud and disenfranchisement.

 ### 2.2.2 Ballot Box Stuffing and Vote Rigging